opentable/otj-server/README.md

 The low resource helps service to recover from overload condition quickly by limiting the number of idle connections on the server.
 This is effectively applying backpressure to the upstream service(s) and helps maintain SLA in terms of the response time.

+**Note**: Usage of this feature may not work well in Platform 3, given the readiness probe can fail as a result.
+We are studying this matter - currently our recommendation would be if you are experimenting with this feature to set the failureThreshold much higher - say 10.
+Probably a better long term solution is for us to experiment with separating the Probe web server port and the main application.

 _Without monitor:_
 ![Withoot monitor](doc/overload.png)